martinmoene/kalman-estimator/Readme.md

 Developing and testing the software
 ------------------------------------
-The software is developed using both the Arduino IDE and a separate [C++17](https://en.wikipedia.org/wiki/C%2B%2B17) compiler on a personal computer.
+The software is developed using both [AVR-GCC](http://blog.zakkemble.co.uk/avr-gcc-builds/) and a separate [C++17](https://en.wikipedia.org/wiki/C%2B%2B17) compiler on a personal computer.
 The software is developed and tested as a PC program using the [*lest* test framework](https://github.com/martinmoene/lest).
-The Arduino IDE is used to verify that what we develop as a C++ program is acceptable as an Arduino program.
-The IDE is also used to upload the program to the Pro Trinket.
+In parallel, the AVR-GCC compiler is used to verify that what we develop as a C++ program is acceptable as an AVR program.
+The tool [avrdude](http://savannah.nongnu.org/projects/avrdude) bundled with AVR-GCC is used to upload the program to the Pro Trinket.

 ### Prerequisites
-In what follows, it is expected that the [Arduino IDE](https://www.arduino.cc/en/Main/Software) with updated [AVR GCC](http://blog.zakkemble.co.uk/avr-gcc-builds/) is available.
+In what follows, it is expected that [AVR GCC](http://blog.zakkemble.co.uk/avr-gcc-builds/) is available.
 If you want to compile and run the tests, a C++17 compiler such as [GNU C++](https://gcc.gnu.org/) or [Visual C++ 2017](https://www.visualstudio.com/) is needed.

-### Setup Arduino IDE for Pro Trinket
-To be able to compile programs for the Pro Trinket board and to upload the result to it via [USB](https://en.wikipedia.org/wiki/USB), several settings must be made in the Arduino IDE.
-This is described in [Setup Arduino IDE for Pro Trinket](doc/Setup-Arduino-IDE-for-Pro-Trinket.md#top).

 (to be continued.)